 A network directory is used by the node for internetwork routing.
+It is one of several ways of specifying fixed/hardcoded addresses for specific node names, in cases where dynamic name resolution cannot be used.
+It is also used for specifying unique node names for a system which has multiple interfaces.
 Each entry in a network directory consists of a node name associated with an IP address, the network type, and an additional address, if necessary.
 The network directory uses the internet protocol (IP) address to transfer data between networks.
 See Chapter 2, "Networking Concepts," for more information on network directory concepts and for guidelines as to when you need to configure a network directory.